 Expanding access to college, particularly for minorities and first-generation college students, is part of A-B Tech's strategic plan and one of the most important objectives for any community college.
 We have an open access policy and our tuition rates are approximately 75 percent lower than four-year institutions.
 Whether students are seeking a two-year degree to prepare for specific careers or plan to complete an associate degree at A-B Tech and then seek a four-year degree, community colleges are the best option for quality education and affordable tuition.
-A recent study

-and the College.Our enrollment,

-pending the conclusion

-of the summer sessionby Student Loan Hero found that students can save an

-average of \$11,337 by completing the first two years at a
+A recent study by Student Loan Hero found that students can save an average of \$11,337 by completing the first two years at a community college.

-community college.